The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 The ideal upload speed for OTT streaming is 672 kbps to 61.5 Mbps.
 For high-quality streaming, your internet speed should be about double your intended bandwidth usage.

 Regarding appropriate download speeds for viewing OTT content, there is a bit of variety in what is considered “good.”
-In fact, the recommended speeds depend on the quality of the video the viewer is trying to access.
+The recommended speeds depend on the quality of the video the viewer is trying to access.

 The recommended download speeds are broken down as follows: